Megachurch founder Bill Hybels denies reports of sexual misconduct

 FOLLOWING UP (Updated October 5): Bill Hybels resigned April 10 as senior pastor of Willow Creek Community Church.
 While still denying the accounts of sexual harassment and extramarital affairs, he apologized for having “often placed myself in situations that would have been far wiser to avoid.”
 He also wrote, “I realize now that in certain settings and circumstances in the past I communicated things that were perceived in ways I did not intend, at times making people feel uncomfortable.”
 After Hybels resigned, Heather Larson, who had been executive pastor, became the lead pastor of Willow Creek, and Steve Carter became lead teaching pastor, as had been previously planned.

 Larson, Carter, and the elders publicly apologized in June for the way the church responded to accounts of misconduct by Hybels.
 “It was stated that the allegations are all lies, and I do not believe that,” Larson said.
 “I should have jumped in and declared that personally right away when that statement was made.
 I believe the stories that Bill had interactions that were hurtful to these women.”
 She also said the congregation’s leaders should have “started by listening” in its first meetings after several women spoke to the Chicago Tribune about sexual harassment and assault by Hybels.
 Carter added his assessment that the way the church elders investigated those accounts had been unjust.
 The elders in their own statement said they were “expanding our investigative efforts to, as best we can, get to the truth around these allegations.”

-Versions of this article appears in the print edition under the title “People: Bill Hybels” and in the Following up section.
+Versions of this article, which was edited on October 5, appear in the print edition under the title “People: Bill Hybels” and in the Following up section.